royerlab/dexp/README.md

 ## use tmux to keep track of long runing jobs

-Why TMUX?
+Why tmux?
 When you connect via network adn SSH, you can start a process on a remote machine, but it often occurs that closing the terminal or loosing the network connection will kill the running process.
-Even if one figures out how to keep the processs running, you rarely can see again the log outputs - unless you have explictely redirected to a file.
+Even if one figures out how to keep the processs running, you rarely can see again the log outputs - unless you have explictely redirected to a file. tmux greatly simplifies all this by providing persistent terminal sessions.

 First make sure that tmux is instaled on your system:
 ```